 On closer inspection, it all may look familiar to you.
 King Ludwig II took “inspiration” from Versailles.
-And by “inspiration,” I mean some of the details — the fountains, the ornaments — are near exact replicas.
+And by “inspiration,” I mean some of the details — the fountains, the ornaments — are near-exact replicas.
 The only significant difference is that on these versions there is a lack of gilding.

 There are other things to explore around the palace.
-A small herd of deer are kept on side in a wooded area, albeit in a fenced-in area.
+A small herd of deer is kept inside in a wooded area, albeit in a fenced-in area.
 There is also a small outdoor exhibit explaining how they managed to even build the palace.
 Because, if you remember, it’s on an island in the middle of a lake.
 Further, the site of the palace on the island isn’t the most easily accessible.
 The secret?
 A system of rails allowed for the transportation of building materials.
 Rather ingenious.